TandonDevOps/IndraABM/tutorial/tutorial_handle_props.md

    Then we can get the value of each parameter in the model by `self.props.get(prop_nm, default_value)`.
    It is actually enclosed in a function `get_prop(prop_nm, default_value)` to hide props structure

+self.props in class PropArgs:
+We mainly focus on the variable `self.props` in class PropArgs.
+There are two ways to initialize `self.props`: from file or from a dictionary.
+If we pass a props file, we will call `json.load()` first to convert the content of the json file into a props dictionary.
+Then we call `set_props_from_dict()` to retrieve the values in the props dictionary and put them into `self.props`
+If we pass a props dictionary, we directly call `set_props_from_dict()` to put values into `self.props` Remind that if we pass both props file and props dict, values set by the props file will be overwritten by the values in the props dict since values in the props dict is set after the props file.

+set_props_from_dict(prop_args, prop_dict):

 ## Handling props from the web
 `open browser and copy and paste in url https://tandondevops.github.io/IndraFrontend/#/`
 We also have a web-based frontend interface to show our ABMs.
 You can see it directly from here, that we have a drop-down menu for the user to select a model.